Sleep & Anxiety Supplements

 That said:

 • "No addiction" doesn't mean "use forever without thinking."
 A psychological dependence ("I can't sleep without it") can develop with any sleep aid.
-The strongest sustainable approach is foundational sleep hygiene + CBT-I if needed, with supplements as occasional adjuncts.
+The strongest sustainable approach is foundational sleep hygiene plus CBT-I if needed, with supplements as occasional adjuncts.

 What to combine, what to avoid